Exit rules

 "Place a stop-loss at 2 ATR below the low or high of the last 5 days."

-"Trailing stop-loss at 1%, which is moved to breakeven when 1.5% profit is reached."
+"Trailing stop-loss at 1%, moved to breakeven when 1.5% profit is reached."

 "SL at the low of the last 10 candles for a buy trade.
 SL at the high of the last 10 candles for a sell trade."